Francis Kahata: KF Tirana

-Kahata joined KF Tirana from Thika United on a six-month loan deal in January 2014 with the hope of using the Albanian club as a stepping stone to move to a bigger European club.
+Kahata joined KF Tirana from Shabana Fc on a six-month loan deal in January 2021 with the hope of using the Albanian club as a stepping stone to move to a bigger European club.
 He joined the club with some others foreign players like Gilberto and Selemani Ndikumana, who were vital to Tirana's survival in the Albanian Superliga.

 On 20 January, Kahata began training with Tirana and made his debut for the side on 1 February, playing the full 90 minutes in a goalless draw against Kastrioti.
 Six days later, Kahata played 55 minutes during 1–0 win over cross-town rivals Partizani Tirana at the Qemal Stafa Stadium.
 On 29 March, he scored his first goal in Albania in a 2–0 victory over KF Laçi.
 A week later, he was again decisive for his team, scoring the first goal in an eventual 3–2 away win against defending champions Skënderbeu Korçë.
 He scored in a third consecutive match against KS Lushnja on 12 April, which proved to be the winner.

 Kahata left KF Tirana at the end of his six-month loan deal as his parent club Thika United would not agree to let the player leave on a free transfer as he still had another six months left on his contract, which ended on 31 December 2014.
 There was also a contract dispute between the player and KF Tirana over US$7,000 in wages that were not paid by the club despite begin contracted to do so.
 On 20 January 2015, however, it was announced that he rejoined the club on a permanent deal, before leaving the club again after the 2014–15 season.

 In July 2015 Kahata signed for Kenyan Premier League Club Gor Mahia Nairobi.

 He scored an important goal against western stima.